Mbutler22/Wine-Physiochemical-Analysis/README.md

 ## Project Overview
 We will leverage data from two datasets, related to red and white variants of the "Vinho Verde" wine, from the north of Portugal.
-The goal is to model wine quality based on physicochemical tests using various Machine Learning Models.
+The goal is to model wine quality based on physicochemical tests (e.g. fixed acidity,	volatile, acidity,	citric acid,	residual sugar	chlorides,	free sulfur dioxide,	total sulfur dioxide,	density,	pH,	sulphates,	alcohol	%, quality) by using various Machine Learning Models.
 As mentioned in the resource, there are only physicochemical (inputs) and sensory (the output) variables available (e.g., there is no data about grape types, wine brand, wine selling price, etc.).
 We will try to use models to select most relevant variables by testing feature selection methods.